History of the automobile: 17th and 18th centuries

 Ferdinand Verbiest, a member of a Jesuit mission in China, built a steam-powered vehicle around 1672 as a toy for the Kangxi Emperor.
-It was small-scale and could not carry a driver but it was, quite possibly, the first working steam-powered vehicle ('auto-mobile').
+It was small-scale and could not carry a driver, but it was, perhaps, the first working steam-powered vehicle ('auto-mobile').

-Steam-powered self-propelled vehicles large enough to transport people and cargo were first devised in the late 18th century.
+Steam-powered self-propelled vehicles large enough to transport people and cargo were devised in the late 18th century.
 Nicolas-Joseph Cugnot demonstrated his fardier à vapeur ("steam dray"), an experimental steam-driven artillery tractor, in 1770 and 1771.
-As Cugnot's design proved to be impractical, his invention was not developed in his native France.
+Cugnot's design proved impractical, and his invention was not developed in his native France.
 The center of innovation shifted to Great Britain.
 By 1784, William Murdoch had built a working model of a steam carriage in Redruth and in 1801 Richard Trevithick was running a full-sized vehicle on the roads in Camborne.

 19th century

-During the 19th century, attempts were made to introduce practical steam-powered vehicles.
-Innovations such as hand brakes, multispeed transmissions and better steering developed.
-Some commercially successful vehicles provided mass transit until a backlash against these large vehicles resulted in the passage of legislation such as the UK Locomotives Act 1865, which required many self-propelled vehicles on public roads to be preceded by a man on foot waving a red flag and blowing a horn.
-This effectively halted road auto development in the UK for most of the rest of the 19th century; inventors and engineers shifted their efforts to improvements in railway locomotives.
+During the 19th century, attempts were made to introduce steam-powered vehicles.
+Innovations such as hand brakes, multispeed transmissions, and better steering developed.
+Some successful vehicles provided mass transit until a backlash against these large vehicles resulted in the passage of legislation such as the UK Locomotives Act 1865, which required many self-propelled vehicles on public roads to be preceded by a man on foot waving a red flag and blowing a horn.
+This effectively halted road auto development in the United Kingdom for most of the 19th century; inventors and engineers shifted their efforts to improvements in railway locomotives.
 The law was not repealed until 1896, although the need for the red flag was removed in 1878.

 In 1816, a professor at Prague Polytechnic, Josef Bozek, built an oil-fired steam car.
-Walter Hancock, builder and operator of London steam busses, in 1838 built a two-seated car phaeton.
+Walter Hancock, builder and operator of London steam buses, in 1838 built a two-seated car phaeton.

 In 1867, Canadian jeweler Henry Seth Taylor demonstrated his four-wheeled "steam buggy" at the Stanstead Fair in Stanstead, Quebec and again the following year.
 The basis of the buggy, which he began building in 1865, was a high-wheeled carriage with bracing to support a two-cylinder steam engine mounted on the floor.

-One of the first "real" automobiles was produced in 1873 by Frenchman Amédée Bollée in Le Mans, who built self-propelled steam road vehicles to transport groups of passengers.
+In 1873, Frenchman Amédée Bollée built self-propelled steam road vehicles to transport groups of passengers.